Australian Naval and Military Expeditionary Force: Occupation

 Following the capture of German possessions in the region, the AN&MEF provided occupation forces for the duration of the war.
 The occupation force included Australian nurses, who also later were part of the "Tropical Force".
 A military government was subsequently set up by Holmes.
 On 9 January 1915, Holmes handed over command of the AN&MEF to Brigadier General Sir Samuel Pethebridge, the former Secretary of the Department of Defence.
 Holmes returned to Australia in early 1915 and re-enlisted in the AIF, as did most of his men.
 Many later served in Egypt, Gallipoli, Sinai and Palestine and on the Western Front.
 A large number became casualties, including Holmes, who was killed in action in 1917.
 They were replaced by the 3rd Battalion, AN&MEF, which was known as the Tropical Force because it had been specially enlisted for service in the tropics.
 The size of the garrison at this time was set at a total of 600 men.

 Following the end of hostilities in November 1918 the role of the AN&MEF in the former German colonies in New Guinea had become primarily one of civil administration, although it continued to provide a garrison for the next two and a half years.
-The military government continued until 1921 when Australia received a mandate from the League of Nations to govern the territory.
+The military government continued until 1921 when Australia received a mandate from the League of Nations to govern the territory and a new civilian administration was constituted under the New Guinea Act 1920.
 Although the AN&MEF had seen no further action following the initial seizure of the colony, in the years that followed the climate and a range of tropical diseases, such as malaria, had resulted in dozens of fatalities before the deployment concluded.
 A total of 3,011 men served in the AN&MEF.
 Although interrupted by Japanese occupation between 1942–45, Australian administration lasted until 1975 when Papua New Guinea gained its independence.